tusharjain1082/TheBook.Net/README.md

 14. clone node to custom location.
 15. copy, paste, write, collect, organize texts. you can write myriads of books with myriads of chapters each in their own unique nodes/records with titles/names.
 16. sticky notes feature.
-17. form with tree view based design available.
+17. form with tree view based design navigation available.
 18. minimal optimized memory use.
 19. most bugs fixed. a ready open source software with complete source code.